eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 ### PRECURSOR
 This link type is used to declare *temporal relationships* between activities in a pipeline, i.e. what other activity/activities preceded this activity.

-*The image below shows how an activity that precedes another activity is notified by a PRECURSOR link from the second ActT event back to the first one*
+*The image below shows how an activity that precedes another activity is denoted by a PRECURSOR link from the second ActT event back to the first one*

 ![alt text](./precursor-simple.png "Simple PRECURSOR Example")

-An activity could have multiple PRECURSOR activities, which means that the activity was triggered in serial after a certain group of parallel activities where triggered.
+An activity could have multiple PRECURSOR activities (also known as "fan-in"), which means that the activity was triggered in serial after a certain group of parallel activities were triggered.
 This can be used to declare merge points of a group of parallel activities into a succeeding activity.

 *The image below shows how three parallel activities are followed by one activity in serial.
-It is notificed by PRECURSOR links from the ActT event of the last activity to the ActT event of all preceding parallel activities*
+It is denoted by PRECURSOR links from the ActT event of the last activity to the ActT event of all preceding parallel activities*

 ![alt text](./precursor-parallel.png "Parallel PRECURSOR Example")

 The fact that a certain activity is triggered, having some preceding activity/activities as PRECURSOR(s) does not in itself mean that the preceding activity/activities is/are finished before this activity was triggered.
-It merely means that it was triggered *after* that/those other activity/activities where triggered.
+It merely means that it was triggered *after* that/those other activity/activities were triggered.

 PRECURSOR links are only valid to be used on the triggering event of an activity, i.e. on EiffelActivityTriggeredEvent or on EiffelTestSuiteStartedEvent, and the target of this link type shall also be the triggering event of the preceding activity/activities.

 This link type is relevant mostly to non event-triggered activities.
-It is though recommended to also use it for event-triggered activities, as it helps to visualize the full chain of activities in a pipeline in a common way regardless of how each activity was triggered.
+It is though recommended to also use it for event-triggered activities, as it helps visualizing the full chain of activities in a pipeline in a common way regardless of how each activity was triggered.
 By always providing PRECURSOR links between activities, a visualization tool does not need to follow any CAUSE links in order to visualize the activity relationships.

 For event links between two or more complete pipelines, e.g. when a source change in an integration repository is automatically created by an update to an upstream dependency for that integration, there would be a CAUSE link to the event notifying that updated dependency.
 The protocol currently does not recommend to use a PRECURSOR link in that scenario.